Skip to content

 If you’re a smart cookie and can solve the nine-dot puzzle, put your genius to work on this variation of the old puzzle.

-Can you create four triangles from six lines of any length.
-Unlike the 9-dot puzzle, the lines here don’t have to be continuous.
+Can you create four triangles from six lines of any length?
+Unlike its nine-dot cousin, the lines here don’t have to be continuous.

 If you don’t know the answers to either puzzle, go here.